energysistem/manuals/39530-Energy_Phone_Neo/en/19-gallery.md

 ## Gallery: Images and Videos
 To view the previous / next image or album, slide your finger to the left / right.
-To return to the main desktop, press the Back o Home button.
+To return to the main desktop, press the Back or Home button.